jejjohnson/jbayesevt/notes/project.md

 **What's Lacking**.
 They do not focus on the inference methods that can be used to find the parameters.
-As far as I see, there is no uncertainty quantification in the parameters.
+As far as I see, there is no uncertainty quantification in the parameters of the process nor the hyperparameters of these processes.

 **Proposed Improvement**.
-We can add some Bayesian inference methods on these parametric models.
-We can use alternative inference methods like MCMC or approximate variational inference.
-This will give users more uncertainty quantification of the parameters found.
-We will use modern PPLs which will give users speed and reasonable scalability.
+Like the above section, we will use modern PPLs which include advanced inference methods.
-They also implement a number of standard inference routines that should work out of the box.
-Some examples include MLE, MAP, Laplace Approximation, Variational Inference ([Wingate & Weber, 2013](https://doi.org/10.48550/arXiv.1301.1299), [Ranganath et al, 2013](https://doi.org/10.48550/arXiv.1401.0118)), MCMC, and HMC.
-We will also uphold strict reproducibility standards so that the broader community can engage in further developments of modeling extreme values using modern ML-inspired tools.
+In addition, we will thoroughly explore the parameter distributions for the processes and hyperparameters.

 ***